-The Dagulf Psalter, sometimes also called The Golden Psalter, is a collection of the 150 Psalms made for Hildegard, the wife of Charlemagne.
-The main part of the writing was done by the scribe Dagulf who signed the book in a dedication poem to Charlemagne.
-The work covers two decisive phases of the Carolingian School of painting.
-The section carried out between 783 and 789 was done in Worms and Metz, and the work was completed in Aachen between 790 and 795.
+The Dagulf Psalter, sometimes also called The Golden Psalter because it was written entirely in golden Carolingean script, is a collection of the 150 Psalms presented by Charlemagne to Pope Adrian I. The main part of the writing was done by the scribe Dagulf who signed the book in a dedication poem to Charlemagne.
+The work covers two decisive phases of the Carolingian School of painting; the section carried out between 783 and 789 may have been produced in Worms and Metz, while the work was completed in Aachen between 790 and 795.

-The treasure binding covers of the manuscript are preserved in the Louvre, Paris, while the manuscript is preserved in Vienna at Austrian National Library, Cod 1861.
+The treasure binding covers of the manuscript are preserved in the Louvre, Paris.
+The codex itself is preserved in Vienna at Austrian National Library, Cod.
+1861.

 "Not until Carolingian times can the covers of treasure bindings be connected to their original codices, and even then clear-cut examples are few.
 The earliest would seem to be the ivory covers of the Dagulf Psalter, presented by Charlemagne to Pope Hadrian I (772-95); although covers and text are now separate, Dagulf's dedicatory verses make explicit mention of the cover decoration.
 This separation of covers and codex is more the rule than the exception.
 Rare in any case is the book written before the fifteenth century that has not been rebound.
 Jewelled covers are particularly susceptible to migration from one codex to another, because they are not integral to the bookbinding.
 Unlike leather covers, they were tacked on the wooden boards in an operation completely separate form the binding process proper; nor would the artisans who made them be bookbinders.
 Jewelled covers might easily be removed and added to another codex without any necessity for disbinding or rebinding.